 The sources in this box can be used to help you explore a topic and get general background information.
-Many articles will have extensive bibliographies; you can use these to find additional sources.
-See the boxes below this one for article databases and primary source collections.
+Many articles will have bibliographies you can use to find additional sources.
+See the boxes below for UW Libraries Search, article databases and primary source collections.

 Gale Virtual Reference Library

-Large collection of online encyclopedias, including many "Daily Life" series books (like "Daily Lives of Civilians in Wartime Twentieth-Century Europe").
+Large collection of online encyclopedias, including many "Daily Life" series books linked below.

 Oxford reference online